-Research also shows that students of color are more likely to be referred to law enforcement for disciplinary infractions than Caucasian students.
-In the second quarter of 2018, 58% of the law enforcement arrests in New York City schools were black students while only 6.3% of arrests were white students.
-As these students are referred to law enforcement, the likelihood of future referrals outside of student code of conduct referrals increases.
-In a study completed in Texas, students who were suspended or received referrals were three times as likely as a non-suspended student to enter the juvenile system within one year of the disciplinary infraction.
+students while only 6.3% of arrests were white students.343 As these students are referred to law enforcement, the likelihood of future referrals outside of student code of conduct referrals increases.
+In a study completed in Texas, students who were suspended or received referrals were three times as likely as a non-suspended student to enter the juvenile system within one year of the disciplinary infraction.344

 This nationwide issue also extends to school districts in New York.
-As stated previously, the data collected by the United States Department of Education, Office of Civil Rights, indicates that school districts suspend students of color and students with disabilities at significantly higher rates than white students and those without disabilities.
-A comprehensive report was completed by a Task Force chaired by former Chief Judge Judith Kaye, which found that in the New York City School District:
+As stated previously, the data collected by the United States Department of Education, Office of Civil Rights, indicates that school districts suspend students of color and students with disabilities at significantly higher rates than white students and those without disabilities.345 A comprehensive report was completed by a Task Force chaired by former Chief Judge Judith Kaye, which found that in the New York City School District:

-- Most suspensions are for minor and common school misbehavior; - Students of Color and students receiving special education services are suspended in disproportionate numbers; - There was no evidence that the higher rate of suspensions for students of color was linked to higher rates of misbehavior; - The disproportionality of suspensions for students of color had increased as the number of suspensions overall had decreased; and - The majority of suspensions were concentrated among a small number of schools.
+- Most suspensions are for minor and common school misbehavior; - Students of Color and students receiving special education services are suspended in disproportionate numbers; - There was no evidence that the higher rate of suspensions for students of color was linked to higher rates of misbehavior; - The disproportionality of suspensions for students of color had increased as the number of suspensions overall had decreased; and - The majority of suspensions were concentrated among a small number of schools.346